marchv/UIScreenExtension/README.md

 # UIScreenExtension

 This is an extension to UIScreen that provides information about the pixel density (or point density) of iPhones and iPads.
+For example this can be used to:

+* compute the dimension of the screen
-This can for example be used to draw a ruler or to show a proper ECG graph on the iPhone's screen.
+* draw a ruler; or
+* to show a proper ECG graph on the iPhone's screen.

     public extension UIScreen {